Amutheezan/amutheezan.github.io/_projects/2022-07-29-paratransit.md

 ### 📝 Publication

-This work is published in Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence [(IJCAI-22)](https://www.ijcai.org/proceedings/2022/0546.pdf)
+This work is published in Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence [[IJCAI-22]](https://www.ijcai.org/proceedings/2022/0546.pdf)

 ### 💻 Code & Data

-The implementation and sample data can be found in the following [Code and Data](https://github.com/smarttransit-ai/ijcai22).
+The implementation and sample data can be found in the following [[Code and Data]](https://github.com/smarttransit-ai/ijcai22).